FIWARE/ops.Fuel-main-dev/README.md

 ## Installation
 You can download the OPS-Deploy installer from the "Releases" tab.
 It is distributed as an ISO image, that can be installed  using a virtualization software package, such as VirtualBox, or on a bare-metal server.
 The first option is suggested only for testing scopes, whereas the second one is suggested for production environment.
+For further information about the installation procedure,  please refer to the Fuel User Guide [7].

 ### Prerequisites